Ann-Atz/ann-marie-hackathon-portfolio/README.md

-# ann-marie-hackathon-portfolio
+# Ann-Marie's Hackathon Portfolio

-Vibe Coding for UX Designers – Hackathon Portfolio
+This repository contains my work for the **Vibe Coding for UX Designers Hackathon**.

+Goal: turn an Academic Pages template into a personal UX web presence.